 • A company’s number of outstanding shares may fall if a company engages in significant stock share buybacks.
 Correspondingly, shares outstanding may jump when a firm issues new stock shares.

 • A company’s profit margins are also a big influencer on EPS.
 A company that is losing money usually has a negative EPS number.
 (Then again, that may send a wrong signal to investors.
 The company could be on the path to profits, and that trend may not show up in an EPS calculation.)

 • A price to earnings ratio is another highly useful metric to evaluate a stock’s share growth potential.
 Investors can find a P/E ratio through a proper calculation of EPS (“P” is the price per share; “E” refers to EPS), though it’s easy to look up a P/E ratio on any site that aggregates stock information.

 EPS can be reported for each quarter or fiscal year, or it can be projected into the future with a forward EPS.

+The EPS formula is fairly simple, and it can be used in a couple of different methods, too.
 The most common way to accurately gauge an EPS figure is through an end-of-period calculation.
-Here’s a snapshot of how it works.

 Investors can calculate EPS by subtracting a stock’s total preferred dividends from the company’s net income.
 Then divide that number by the end-of-period stock shares that are outstanding.